Please visit: Buss, Inc. USA

 Carol Stream, IL 60188 US

-Supplies compounding systems for PVC and engineering resins based on Buss kneader and higher-output Quantec kneader, both of which combine a reciprocating single screw with barrel pins.
+Supplies melt mixing/compounding systems primarily for shear and temperature sensitive polymeric formulations.
+Applications include PVC, cable compounds, masterbatch, powder coatings, toners and engineering resins based on Buss kneader and higher-output Quantec and MX Kneader, all of which are reciprocating single screw extruders which combine a reciprocating single screw with mixing pins in the barrel.

-Quantec-Kneader continuous, reciprocating single-screw compounders mix and disperse thermoplastics and thermosets.
-Use special profiled screw flights and rows of kneading teeth in the barrel section, plus a reciprocating screw action to provide intensive kneading.
+Quantec G3-Kneader continuous, reciprocating single-screw compounders for flexible, rigid, chlorinated and alloys of PVC melt compounding, pelletizing or calendering.
+The quantec G3 is a 4-flight Kneader that can produce 3 times the output rates of the older generation 3-flight Kneaders with reduced energy requirements.
+Use special profiled screw flights and rows of kneading teeth in the barrel section, plus a reciprocating screw action to provide intensive kneading at low temperatures.

 Blown film towers may have been scarce, but there was no shortage of new technology aimed at helping to make extrusion processors more profitable.